PROJECT GREEN BEARD

 NSCA - CSCS (Certified Strength and Conditioning Specialist)

-After graduating from University of California, Santa Cruz in 2015 with degrees in Biology and Economics, Judith has spent time in a range of clinics, including pediatric PT, OT, neuro-rehab, sports and orthopedic settings.
-She's had fun coaching large and small group sessions in local gyms, as well as one on one personal training, and was so excited to train Reno Cutthroat (Club Ultimate) as their team's strength and conditioning coach for the 2021 season.
+After graduating from University of California, Santa Cruz in 2015 with degrees in Biology and Economics, she's had fun coaching large and small group sessions in local gyms, as well as one on one personal training, and was so excited to train Reno Cutthroat (Club Ultimate) as their team's strength and conditioning coach for the 2021 season.

 NCSF - Certified Personal Trainer, Exercise and Stress Management, TRX Suspension Certified

 Kristina graduated from the University of the Pacific with her Doctorate of Physical Therapy degree in 2017.
 She is currently working as a traveling physical therapist in acute and outpatient care settings in Northern California.
 Kristina enjoys working with the geriatric population and also has experience with aquatic therapy.
 Her hobbies include running, hiking, and reading.
 She is currently training for a half marathon in 2020 and a full marathon in 2021.
 Her greatest accomplishment so far has been completing the Cactus to Clouds hike in Palm Springs, a 16 hour, 22 mile hike with 10,834 ft of elevation gain up to the top of San Jacinto.

 PT, DPT, OCS